-As part of our ECI Unlocked programme connecting business leaders across the ECI portfolio, we recently welcomed Bionic’s Chief People Officer, Caroline Edwards to discuss Bionic’s successful 7th place ranking in the Top 100 Best Companies to Work for, and to share what you might not know about the Best Companies process and top tips for those looking to enter.
+As part of our ECI Unlocked programme connecting business leaders across the ECI portfolio, we recently welcomed Bionic’s Chief People Officer, Caroline Edwards to discuss Bionic’s successful 7th place ranking in the Top 100 Best Companies to Work for.
+How do you become a Top 100 Best Companies to Work For, what is the process and what are some top tips for those looking to enter?
 Here is what Caroline had to say:

 Firstly, why is it worth doing?